jrester/tesla_powerwall/README.md

 pre-commit installed at .git/hooks/pre-commit
 ```

 Now those checks will be execute on every `git commit`.
-You can also execute all checks manually with `pre-commit run --all-files`.
+You can also execute all checks manually with `just pre-commit`.

 ## Building